SPUR-TECH/Any-And-All/README.md

 ![Product Detail Page](media/any-and-all-product-detail.jpg)

-By clicking on ***Write Review*** the user will be taken to the review form if the user is logged in or the user will be directed to the log in form.
+By clicking on ***`Write Review`*** the user will be taken to the review form if the user is logged in or the user will be directed to the log in form.

 ![Review Form](media/any-and-all-review-form.jpg)

-By clicking on ***Add To Wish list*** the user will be notified that the item was added to they're Wish list page if the user is logged in or the user will be directed to the log in form.
+By clicking on ***`Add To Wish list`*** the user will be notified that the item was added to their Wish list page if the user is logged in or the user will be directed to the log in form.

 ![Wish List Alert](media/any-and-all-wishlist-alert.jpg)